| Why submit my site? The most frequently asked pages on the web

 different search results than a man searching for the

+same term.
 This service is getting very close to be

 an electronic commercial marketplace.
 The advantage